Skip to main content

 Jenkins

-Jenkins exposes Prometheus-format metrics at /prometheus/ when the Prometheus Metrics plugin is installed.
-The OpenTelemetry Collector scrapes this endpoint using the Prometheus receiver, collecting 60+ metrics including build results, executor usage, queue depth, node status, and JVM statistics.
+Jenkins exposes Prometheus text at /prometheus/ (trailing slash) on the web port :8080 when the Prometheus Metrics plugin is installed.
+The Collector's prometheus receiver scrapes it, collecting 350+ metrics across build results, executor usage, queue depth, node / agent status, plugin health, HTTP request handling, and the JVM.
 This guide installs the plugin, configures the receiver, and ships metrics to base14 Scout.

 Prerequisites